Backpacking is a balancing act between equipment and weight.

 Lighter or Strike Igniter

+A lighter or igniter naturally is a must-have item in any ultralight backpacking gear list.
 Plasma lighters or strike igniters, enable the lighting of a fire, or igniting a portable stove in just about any weather.

 There’s an outdoor plasma lighter that’s essential for any ultralight backpacking gear…